emileshah/emileshah.github.io/README.md

 ### Styling

 All styles are in `style.css`.
-Key variables you might want to adjust:
+Key variables:

 - **Purple color**: `#9b59b6` (used throughout)
 - **Background**: `#000000` (black)